nodejs/node/doc/api/async_hooks.md

 ### `class AsyncResource()`

-The class `AsyncResource` was designed to be extended by the embedder's async resources.
-Using this users can easily trigger the lifetime events of their own resources.
+The class `AsyncResource` is designed to be extended by the embedder's async resources.
+Using this, users can easily trigger the lifetime events of their own resources.

 The `init` hook will trigger when an `AsyncResource` is instantiated.